9 Crustal Deformation and Earthquakes

 |≥ 7.0||≥ VIII||Significant destruction of buildings.
 Potential for objects to be thrown in air from shaking.|

 Location and Direction

 Closer earthquakes will inherently cause more shaking than those farther away.
 The location in relation to epicenter and direction of rupture will influence how much shaking is felt.
-Direction that the rupture moves along the fault influences the shaking.
+The direction that the rupture propagates along the fault influences the shaking.
 The path of greatest rupture can intensify shaking in an effect known as directivity.

 Local Geologic conditions